 Your request will be considered and if granted, an amended licence will be issued to you.
 There is no additional fee for adding electric heaters after a licence has been granted.

-However, if you want to add any winter/weather structures (Umbrellas/Gazebos etc.) to your licence, you will need to make a new application and if granted, surrender your existing licence.
+However, if you want to add any winter or other weather related structures, for example umbrellas or gazebos, to your licence, you will need to make a new application and if granted, surrender your existing licence.

 Please note that the use of gazebos, umbrellas, space heaters or similar furniture on the area designated for the pavement licence may be restricted depending on the space and whether it is safe to place such furniture on the street.